learnk8s/learnk8s.io/src/custom-authentication/content.md

 userPassword: otherpassword
 ```

-You then have to apply the modification by making an [LDAP Modify](https://en.wikipedia.org/wiki/Lightweight_Directory_Access_Protocol#Modify) request, which you can do with the `ldapmodify` tool:
+You then have to submit this specification to the LDAP directory with an [LDAP Modify](https://en.wikipedia.org/wiki/Lightweight_Directory_Access_Protocol#Modify) request.

+You can do that with the `ldapmodify` tool:

 ```terminal|command=1-2|title=bash
 ldapmodify -H ldap://<AUTHN-EXTERNAL-IP> -x -D cn=admin,dc=mycompany,dc=com -w adminpassword \